filipvanlaenen/sharpen_pitest/README.md

 ## Generalization

 The scripts in this repository are explicitly written for Java development on Linux with PITEST as test coverage tool.
-Porting the scripts to other operating systems should be easy -- for iOS it may even work out of the box.
+Porting the scripts to other operating systems should be easy --- for iOS it may even work out of the box.

 If you use another test coverage tool than PITEST, you will need to adapt the functionality to run the test coverage tool and the functionality to extract information from the reports.
 Adapting to another build tool than Maven requires a change in the `pitest` script, but should be rather easy.
 Finally, if you're using another programming language, you will probably need to do all of the above.

 Ideally, you wouldn't need the scripts in this repository though.
+I assume that most test coverage tools are able to produce the same information, and probably in one run too.
+What I would like to see is that they update their reporting from red/green for not covered/covered to red/amber/green for not covered/covered by unassociated test class/covered by associated test class.